evefonwu/places-postgres/README.md

 Places API with PostgreSQL-backed GraphQL resolvers and Apollo Server

 - create a place
-- query places
+- query all places
-- query one places by id
+- query a place by id
-- update places
+- update place
-- delete places
+- delete place

 ## Installation